syncfusion-content/blazor-docs/blazor/diagram/data-binding.md

 You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/Blazor-Diagram-Examples/tree/master/UG-Samples/DataBinding/RemoteData)

 ### Binding with GraphQL service
 GraphQL is a query language for APIs with which you can get exactly what you need and nothing more.
 The GraphQLAdaptor provides an option to retrieve data from the GraphQL server.
-For more details on  GraphQL service , refer to the [GraphQL documentation](https://blazor.syncfusion.com/documentation/data/adaptors#graphql-service-binding).
+For more details on GraphQL service, refer to the [GraphQL documentation](https://blazor.syncfusion.com/documentation/data/adaptors#graphql-service-binding).

 ```cshtml
 @using Syncfusion.Blazor.Diagram